Sponsorship Announcement

 This gear guide is sponsored by Sweetwater and you can click through to their website to read customer reviews, check prices, or make a purchase, however all of the recommendations below have been made by the Gearank team.

 Knowing how to record acoustic guitars is a fundamental skill in audio engineering as it teaches you concepts like proximity, phase, and tonality to name a few.
-Technologies have been developed to amplify and record the instrument such as acoustic guitar pickups, acoustic preamps, and miking up an acoustic amp, but I prefer recording with microphones as do many other audio engineers.
+Equally important is the gear to get it done, and a big chunk of that is having the best mic for acoustic guitar.

 To help you narrow down your choices, I’ve personally selected the mics below to recommend based primarily on my personal experiences rather than Gearank Ratings as we do in most of our other guides.